-1. Upon request by the AQD District Supervisor, the permittee shall verify NO_x and CO emission factors used to calculate emissions from EUENGINE, by testing at owner's expense, in accordance with Department requirements.
-If a test has been conducted, any resulting increase in an emission factor shall be implemented to calculate NO_x and CO.
-No less than 60 days prior to testing, the permittee shall submit a complete test plan to the AQD.
-The AQD must approve the final plan prior to testing.
-Verification of emission rates includes the submittal of a complete report of the test results to the AQD within 60 days following the last date of the test.
-(40 CFR 52.21 (c) & (d))
+Upon request of the AQD District Supervisor, the permittee shall verify NOx emission factors used to calculate emissions from EUENGINE, by testing at the owner's expense, in accordance with Department requirements.
+If a test has been conducted, any resulting increase in an emission factor shall be implemented to calculate NOx.
+Testing shall be performed using an approved EPA Method listed in the table below

+An alternate method, or a modification to the approved EPA Method, may be specified in an AQD approved Test Protocol.
+No less than 60 days prior to testing, the permittee shall submit a complete test plan to the AQD Technical Programs Unit and District Office.
+The AQD must approve the final plan prior to testing, including any modifications to the method in the test protocol that are proposed after initial submittal.
+The permittee must submit a complete report of the test results to the AQD Technical Programs Unit and District Office within 60 days following the last date of the test.
+(R 336.1205, R 336.2001, R 336.2003, R 336.2004, 40 CFR 52.21(c) & (d))